Androidlabz/NfcReaderLibrary/README.md

     setContentView(R.layout.activity_main);
     //initialize nfc adapter which is default in-built android class mNfcAdapter = NfcAdapter.getDefaultAdapter(this);

-    //check if nfc adapter is not null and initialize the chip reader object if (mNfcAdapter != null) {
+ initialize the chip reader object the callbacks will give the scanned nfc tags

+    if (mNfcAdapter != null) {
       mNfcChipReader = new NfcChipReader(mNfcAdapter, new NfcChipReader.Callback() {
         @Override public void onRecieveTag(String s) {